esr360/One-Nexus/README.md

 ##### Max Width ($max-width)

-This variable sets the maximum allowed width for the main site container, and will override the previous **$main-width** variable where applicable.
+This variable sets the maximum allowed width for the main site container, and will override the previous **$base-width** variable where applicable.
 It is recommended you use a high percentage for this value, as this is what stops the page from being too wide on smaller resolutions.

 ##### Columns ($columns)